 The second floor features a sizable surround building deck – and a swinging ‘bed’.
 This is an ideal perch to watch passerbys going to Oxbow Public Market or those enjoying the park next to the Napa River.
 These are also some of the best seats in the area to watch live performances at the nearby green.

-For more information or to join their wine club, visit: www.acrewines.com
+For more information or to join one of their three wine clubs (each with different numbers of bottle shipments), visit: www.acrewines.com

 Harvest Video: